wkoszek/me/source/books/2017-01-07-book-blog-hacks-256.html.md

-in front of each other, and while I don't know if this touches Yegor too, I do believe the book would benefit from more factual proofs and information deep-down into the details of how it actually looks like from the author's side. *I'm waiting for this in the next edition of the book*
+in front of each other, and while I don't know if this touches Yegor too, I do believe the book would benefit from more factual proofs and information deep-down into the details of how it actually looks like from the author's side. *I'm waiting for this in the next edition of the book.*

 Yegor explains some of his tricks: paid Twitter Ads to get users to subscribe to his mailing list, and no success with Facebook Ads.